engine9-io/engine9-server/README.md

 `{ ok: 1 }`

-## Initial Plugins - Standard Interfaces
+## Plugins
 Engine9 is driven by plugins.
+Plugins contain database schemas, transforms, UI configuration, and a variety of other things.

+There are four main types of plugins you'll encounter in Engine9.
+The type typically represents the location and installation process of a plugin.

+- **local** - Runs only for a given account, configuration happens exclusively in the database.
+Custom fields for people or transactions are a good example of a local plugin.
+- **remote** - Configurations are hosted elsewhere, typically on a platform such as GitHub, and are shared with versions across many accounts.
+There is a canonical 'path', often a URL, that uniquely identifies a plugin.
+Remote plugins can be shared on the Engine9 Marketplace, or be private amongst a group of accounts.
+- **interface** - A subset of remote plugins that are available to all Engine9 accounts, and are used to ensure common standardized fields.
+The path starts with `@engine9-interfaces/...`, and are hosted
+- **file** - Only used when developing on a single machine, and not suitable for production.

+### Initial Plugins - Standard Interfaces
-Plugins contain database schemas, transforms, UI configuration, and a variety of other things.  `Interfaces` are a standardized subset of plugins that are intended to be used as a standard across plugins, and allow plugins to leverage common concepts in Engine9, like `person` and `message`.
+  `Interfaces` are a standardized subset of plugins that are intended to be used as a standard across plugins, and allow plugins to leverage common concepts in Engine9, like `person` and `message`.
 Every interface is a plugin, but not every plugin is an interface.

-Interfaces are maintained and deployed via a common GitHub repository:
+You can use these standardized plugins as part of the initial deployment of Engine9, to produce the database tables you'll need to get started.

 https://github.com/engine9-io/engine9-interfaces